vladmsnk/testing-trainer/README.md

 - `docker-compose.second.yaml` – secondary instance mapping ports `5433`, `7002`, `8002`.

 Each configuration defines its own containers, network and volume so they do not conflict.
+The second compose file also overrides the application database host so the app connects to its own `postgres2` service.

 To start both: